wookiesh/cookiecutter-poetry/docs/pypi_release_checklist.rst

 * https://gist.github.com/audreyr/5990987
 * https://gist.github.com/audreyr/9f1564ea049c14f682f4

-It assumes that you are using all features of Cookiecutter PyPackage.
+It assumes that you are using all features of Cookiecutter Poetry.